CleasbyCode/pdvrdt/README.md

 ● Animated PNG (***APNG***) covers are rejected.
 Static PNG colour metadata is preserved.

-● ***-m*** mode accepts covers with iCCP or sRGB declarations, but because its payload occupies the iCCP slot, those declarations are replaced in the output while compatible colour metadata is retained.
+● ***-m*** mode accepts covers with iCCP or sRGB declarations, but because its payload occupies the iCCP chunk, those declarations are replaced in the output while compatible colour metadata is retained.

 ● ***-r*** mode emits a non-interlaced, metadata-free, 8-bit RGB PNG, and rejects covers containing transparency.